YizeZhang/Net_Diff/README.md

         If error occurs in downloading MATLAB Runtime 9.2, please download or update it by hand from:
         https://ww2.mathworks.cn/products/compiler/matlab-runtime.html

-        After installationg, you can find the execute file from the installed program directory, for example C:\Program Files\Net_Diff\application\.
+        After installation, you can find the execute file from the installed program directory, for example C:\Program Files\Net_Diff\application\.

   3. Set environment variables